seedstack/website/content/docs/seed/manual/web/websocket.md

 # Server endpoint

-The server endpoints from the JSR work as is with SEED.
+The server endpoints from the JSR work as is with Seed.
 This support just adds the ability to inject managed objects.
 The above code snippet describes how to declare a server endpoint.

 ```java